opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. For **destination type**, choose **Amazon SNS**.
 1. Specify the SNS topic ARN that you want to use.

 The alerting plugin currently supports user authentication through ODFE's keystore and IAM in Amazon Web Services.
 If you run your ODFE cluster on AWS infrastructure (an Amazon EC2 instance), we recommend that you use IAM and supply an IAM role ARN.
-If you're not running your cluster on Amazon EC2, you must add your IAM user's access key and secret access key to ODFE's keystore.
+If you're not running your cluster on Amazon EC2, you must add your IAM user's access key and secret key to ODFE's keystore.

+You can only use an IAM role ARN to authenticate your user if you're running your cluster on AWS infrastructure.
+If not, you must use an IAM user's access key and secret key to access your SNS topic.
+In this case, you would leave the IAM role ARN field blank.

 #### Using an IAM role ARN